 This quick-and-easy recipe has been in my personal hand-written cookbook for ages.
 I don’t remember who I got it from and when.
-I know, however, that it has never failed to satisfy my family’s cravings for ‘something sweet’, as we in Slovakia say.
+I know, however, that it has never failed to satisfy my family’s cravings for ‘something nice and sweet’.

-Both my daughters took the recipe with them when they’d left home to live and work abroad.
-The cake had an international success with their French, English, Spanish and Greek friends.
 The good thing about the recipe is that it uses simple ingredients that are easy to find anywhere in the world.
-What’s more, they are very likely to be on hand at any time, so if you have guests coming at a very short notice, here is a perfect dessert to surprise them with that can be made within an hour.
+What’s more, they are very likely to be on hand at any time, so if you have guests coming at a very short notice, here is a perfect dessert to surprise them with, which can be made within an hour.
 And it makes enough portions for a small party!

 Quick-and-easy Chocolate Cake

-Heat the butter/margarine, sugar, water and cocoa powder in a large saucepan over a medium-low heat until the butter/margarine has melted.
-Stir from time to time to ensure all the ingredients combine well.
+- Heat the butter/margarine, sugar, water and cocoa powder in a large saucepan over a medium-low heat.
+Stir until well combined.
 Take away from the heat and put aside ½ cup of the chocolate mixture.
-You will need it later for drenching the cake.
+Save it for drenching the cake later.

-Take the cake out of the oven and put on a cooling mat.
-Spoon the ½ cup of the cool chocolate mixture all over the cake while it is still hot to give it a moist, sticky cover.
+- Take the cake out of the oven and put on a cooling mat.
+Spoon the ½ cup of the saved chocolate mixture all over the cake while it is still warm.
 Sprinkle with the dried shredded coconut or ground nuts.